Starks-Technology/.github/profile/README.md

 # Welcome!
-We are excited to create incredible works with you.
+We are excited to create awesome stuff with you.
 Members of this team are focused and engaged, working towards a common goal with shared values, complementary skill-sets, and open communication.
 Here, no question is off-limits.
 Do not be afraid to ask if you are unsure of something.
 The only wrong question is the question not asked.

 # Developer Guide